Do you think you might have a debt problem?

 Having debt across many sources

 Credit card companies will send offers through the mail.
 Stores invite you to open a store credit card whenever you shop with them.
-You can get loans online with so called “instant payday loans” and have the funds within 24 hours if approved.
+You can get loans online such as those of high cost and have the funds within 24 hours if approved.
 For careful borrowers that’s fine.
 But if you have a tendency to keep borrowing and not paying the money back then it’s easy to build up a worrying list of debts.